Using PegaScape (Nereba)¶

 Step 1: Configuring PegaScape DNS Settings¶

-- Save and perform the connection test.
+Save and perform the connection test by connecting to the network.
 The connection test should pass.

 Understanding Switch Browser Entrypoints¶